mesosphere/dcos-docs-site/pages/1.13/tutorials/dcos-101/resources/index.md

   ...
 ```

-* The `cpus`, `mem`, `disk`, and `gpus` parameters above specify the allocated resources and therefore define the maximum amount of resources a task can use.
+In this sample app, the `cpus`, `mem`, `disk`, and `gpus` parameters specify the allocated resources and, therefore, define the maximum amount of resources a task can use.
 This number is not necessarily the same as the amount of resources a task actually uses.
 That number is usually lower.

-* You will notice that the id assigned in the app definitions for both [app1](https://raw.githubusercontent.com/joerg84/dcos-101/master/app1/app1.json) and [app2](https://github.com/joerg84/dcos-101/blob/master/app2/app2.go) is prefixed by `/dcos-101/`.
+You should also notice that the id assigned in the app definitions for both [app1](https://raw.githubusercontent.com/joerg84/dcos-101/master/app1/app1.json) and [app2](https://github.com/joerg84/dcos-101/blob/master/app2/app2.go) is prefixed by `/dcos-101/`.
 This defines the [application group](https://mesosphere.github.io/marathon/docs/application-groups.html) that the apps belong to.
-Application groups allow configuration and dependencies to be applied to a group of applications at the same time.
+Application groups allow configuration details and dependencies to be applied to a group of applications at the same time.

+# Add a placement constraint

 # Scale applications
 When you need more resources for your app, you can scale in two dimensions - horizontally and vertically.

 ### Scale horizontally by increasing the instance count
 Horizontal scaling involves increasing the number of instances of an application.
 You can scale the instance count in two ways:

 1. Scale an entire app group by a factor.